michelleckelly/neonfluxr/README.md

 K600 and travel time between sensor stations are extrapolated for each time point using the relationship between field measurements and discharge

-Column names and formatting are changed to jive with `streamMetabolizer`'s requirements for metabolism modeling
+Column names and formatting are changed to jive with `streamMetabolizer` and `fluxr`'s requirements for metabolism modeling